-Global food security is becoming more of a concern in light of several recent events—including the Indian farmers’ protests, a wage strike among Argentine soybeans farmers, a pork and corn shortage in China and bird flu cases in British poultry.
+Global food security is becoming more of a concern in light of several recent events—including the Indian farmers’ protests, a wage strike among Argentine soybeans farmers, a pork and corn shortage in China and bird flu cases in British poultry as well as reduced grain supplies from Ukraine and fertilizer exports from Russia.
 Consequently, agriculture is garnering lots of attention from investors these days.
 And with the U.S. dollar still below historical norms despite a recent uptick, U.S. farm commodity prices are likely to continue rising for the foreseeable future.

 After years of enduring oversupplies and falling prices, America’s farmers are rejoicing as grain and oilseed prices have been on a tear.
-In the last year, for instance, soybean futures prices increased by more than 60%, while corn prices have risen 70%.
-For corn, the recent uptick comes on the heels of a huge 2020 rise – its best yearly performance in eight years.
-Soybean prices, meanwhile, had their best showing since 2016 last year.
+In the last year, for instance, soybean futures prices increased by roughly 30%, while corn prices have more than doubled since an August 2020 bottom.
+For corn, the recent uptick comes on the heels of a huge 2020 rise - its best yearly performance in eight years.
+Soybean prices, meanwhile, had their best showing since 2016 in 2020.

-What’s more, ag commodity analysts forecast the stellar recent performance in the grains and oilseeds to continue through the rest of the year.
-According to an S&P Global Platts Analytics report, soybean prices are expected to “soar” in 2021 as the export outlook improves on “robust” demand from top buyer China.
+What’s more, ag commodity analysts forecast the stellar recent performance in the grains and oilseeds to continue in 2022.
+Soybean prices are soaring as the export outlook improves on “robust” demand from top buyer China.

 So, with crop prices on the upswing, the companies that cater to agriculture (including equipment makers, seed providers and fertilizer producers) are also outperforming.
 That said, let’s take a look at some of the more promising companies in this sector.

 Best Agriculture Stock #1: Deere & Company (DE)